lingui/js-lingui/CONTRIBUTING.md

 As an alternative to Verdaccio, you can use the example app for React Native included in the repo and test out the changes on iOS or Android.

-The process is fairly straightforward, and is described in the [React Native example](./examples/react-native) readme.
+The process is described in the [React Native example](./examples/react-native) readme.

 ### Finalize changes